 Special Award for the First Prize winner - a performance with "The Jackson Symphony Orchestra" under the direction of Music Director, Maestro Matthew Aubin

 Special Award of $500 for the best interpretation of a work by Krzysztof Penderecki offered by Hanna Lachert

 VI.
 Additional Rules

-The Foundation will make it possible for Competition participants to have internet rehearsals prior to the audition.
+The Foundation will make it possible for Competition participants to connect for internet rehearsals prior to the auditions.